Classes taught at The Crucible

 Jewelry and Metals II

 Further develop your basic metalsmithing.
 We will teach disk cutting and doming, bezel setting, three types of rivets, and further design techniques.
 In addition to technical reference samples, you will create an original piece of jewelry of your own design using a cabochon stone.
-PREREQUISITE: Jewelry & Metals I
+PREREQUISITE: Jewelry and Metals I

 Metal Clay and Enameling